KoldBrewEd/simpleWSAPI/README.md

 <br/>
 This is an implementation of a simple real-time API based on Websockets where clients are subscribed to a specific channel and any JSON data can be pushed automatically to clients listening/subscribed to the channel.
 Clients define the channel they're subscribed to and there can be as many channels as required.

 The GraphQL API is defined in code where a GraphQL schema and API definition is generated [programatically](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-appsync-readme.html#code-first-schema).
 Client code is also automatically generated.
-No GraphQL schema, queries, mutations, subscriptions are required.
+Hand coding GraphQL schema, queries, mutations, subscriptions is not required.
 <br/>
 <br/>
 ## Requirements